 Moving on...

 SMB is the "Server Message Block" protocol, and the way most Windows systems share files over a network by default.
 Also sometimes called CIFS (Common Internet File System).
-Contrary to popular belief, it didn't start life on Microsoft products (there's a long convoluted history between IBM and their OS/2 product, Sun Micro Sytems, 3Com and Microsoft).
+Contrary to popular belief, it didn't start life on Microsoft products (there's a long convoluted history between IBM and their OS/2 product, Sun Micro Systems, 3Com and Microsoft).
 More here if you care:

 https://en.wikipedia.org/wiki/LAN_Manager